-A luxurious platter including uni (ウニ, sea urchin), ikura (いくら, salmon roe) and white fish atop warm home-grown sushi rice.
+A luxurious platter including uni (ウニ, sea urchin), ikura (いくら, salmon roe), and white fish atop warm home-grown sushi rice.
 Order the extravagant Kiwami Gozen set at Tomi Sushi (Niigata) to taste the best seasonal fish, which also comes with ara-jiru (あら汁, miso soup with fish) and tempura.
 Of course, with the seafood, you also have a chance to enjoy Niigata rice.

-This famous treat is made of mugwort-flavoured mochi (もち, glutinous Niigata rice) and red beans wrapped in bamboo leaves.
+This famous treat is made of mugwort-flavored mochi (もち, glutinous Niigata rice) and red beans wrapped in bamboo leaves.